skydoves/Balloon/README.md

 ```

 ### OnBalloonClickListener, OnBalloonDismissListener, OnBalloonOutsideTouchListener
-We can listen to the balloon popup is clicked, dismissed or touched outside using listeners.
+We can listen to the balloon is clicked, dismissed, and touched outside by users using the below listeners.

 ```java
 balloon.setOnBalloonClickListener(new OnBalloonClickListener() {